moira-alert/doc/source/user_guide/throttling.rst

 .. image:: ../_static/reset_throttling.png
    :alt: reset throttling

-4. Entirely disable throttling for a trigger. *This is not recommended*, unless you really know what you are doing:
+4. Entirely disable throttling for a subscription. *This is not recommended*, unless you really know what you are doing:

 .. image:: ../_static/throttling.png
    :alt: disable throttling
+   :width: 400